 Vatican City (Citta del Vaticano)

 We left our amazing accommodation early in the morning and bought some tasty pastry products on the way.
-Then, we got on the subway to Ottaviano, walked a bit, passing by Piazza del Risorgimento, and ending in Piazza San Pietro.
+Then, we got on the subway to Ottaviano, walked a bit, passed by Piazza del Risorgimento, and ended up in Piazza San Pietro.
 To start walking from Vatican City to Trastevere we first had to get to Vatican City!

 Though it was before 8 in the morning, there was already a line to pass the security check for Basilica San Pietro and its Dome.
 However, it was short and it was in the shadow.
 While we were waiting for our turn and enjoying our breakfast in line, the queue got larger and larger, all the way to the entrance in the Piazza San Pietro, if you’re coming from Via Della Conciliazione.